BVR198/Machine_Learning_Specialization/README.md

 ![image](https://github.com/user-attachments/assets/8d396ea4-7dc7-4199-803c-8a575ede1117)

-Now, The very first question that comes in our mind after defining the decision tree is that :
+Now, The very first question that comes to our mind after defining the decision tree is this:

-#### `How do we build decision tree algorithm such that the machine can learn the patterns from the training data and then makes a prediction on test data ? `
+#### `How do we build a decision tree algorithm such that the machine can learn the patterns from the training data and then make a prediction on test data? `